NUWCDIVNPT/stig-manager/docs/_build/html/_sources/user-guide/user-guide.rst.txt

 .. rubric:: The STIG Manager User Interface

 This Document describes every part of the STIG Manager UI available to all STIG Manager Users.
-This assumes the suggested setup, in which most Users have the Collection Creator privelege.
+This assumes the suggested setup, in which most Users have the Collection Creator privilege.

 Please see the :ref:`admin-guide-doc` for Administrative functions.